jltk/todo-app/README.md

 # Todo App for Windows

-A simple and private to-do deskop app for Windows using python tkinter and JSON local storage.
+A simple and private to-do desktop app for Windows using python tkinter and JSON local storage.

 Free and open-source alternative to the Microsoft To Do app using no third-party dependencies.